-Earlier this week I was lucky enough to sample some delicious Fruit and Nut Cookies from Nancy at Pure and Simple Bakes.
+Earlier this week I was lucky enough to sample some delicious Fruit and Nut Cookies from Pure and Simple Bakes.
 First off let me tell you they are delicious on their own!!
-I decided however that I needed a little munchie buster that wasn’t going to affect my detox, so I set about creating one of my favourite desserts in miniature …
+I decided however that I needed a little munchie buster that wasn’t going to affect my clean eating plan so I set about creating one of my favourite desserts in miniature …

 You will need: